DaiMysha/LightSystem/README.md

 	A movable light is a light whose position and direction can change.
 This does not require a recalculation of the light.
 Used for optimisations (tbi).

 * DYNAMIC :
 	A dynamic light is a light that is both movable and polymorph.
+As implemented currently, it's a light that can be modified.
+Use light->setDynamic(true).

+In order for static lights to be calculated properly, a call to preRender needs to be made as the last thing.
+If you add walls after the call to preRender, they will not be considered for the static lights.
+Currently, there is no way to implement a moving wall.

 Modifying a parameter that requires an update and failing to update the light results in undefined behaviour.
+Modifying a parameter on a static light will result in an uncorrect calculation of the light's color with no change to the drawing.